This post may contain affiliate links. Please read our disclosure policy.

 Pin this recipe for later!Pin This

-Chicken Enchilada Casserole Ingredients
+About This Chicken Enchilada Casserole Recipe

 • Corn tortillas – Any brand will do.
 Do not use flour tortillas as they will just become mushy.

-• Green enchilada sauce
+• Green enchilada sauce – mild or spicier.

 • Cheddar-jack cheese – The best melting cheese will be freshly grated off the block.
 If you prefer pre-shredded you are welcome to use that but keep in mind that pre-shredded cheese has a starch coating that prevents proper melting.

-• Cream cheese – The block style, full fat cream cheese will have the best melt and creaminess, but I have used whipped cream cheese with good results.
+• Cream cheese – The block style, full-fat cream cheese will have the best melt and creaminess, but I have used whipped cream cheese with good results.

 • Sour cream – Full fat; I have not tried Greek yogurt but I’m sure that it would be a fine substitute.